 Our approach to mental health funding is based on the following system reform platforms:

-• Person centered care funded on the basis of need
+• Person centred care funded on the basis of need

 • Thinking nationally, acting locally